 is the application root directory, so the path to

 index.html is simply

 Other templating languages

-This example was done in Jinja2, but we also have App Engine starter projects that use Flask and Bottle in the Google Developers Console.
+This example was done in Jinja2, but you can also download App Engine starter projects that use Flask and Bottle in the Google Cloud Platform Console.